miguelibero/aidl-nnrecomend/results/spotify/README.md

 # Model Evaluation using the Spotify Dataset
 We compared different models using the [Spotify Skip Predition Challenge](https://www.aicrowd.com/challenges/spotify-sequential-skip-prediction-challenge-old) as Dataset.
 We used skip values as context data.
 If one user skip some song it has a bad ratio and if the song is not skipped it has a better ratio.
 The tensorboard logdir is 1.5Gb zipped so you cannot donwload.
-Some conclusions (Same as movilens):
+Some conclusions (Very similar to movilens dataset):
 -   adding the previous item as a context improves the metrics substantially
 -   using pairwise loss improves coverage a little bit, but it has a lot of memory consumption so we decided not to use pairwise
 -   gcn is not much better than linear, sometimes it is worse